5T33Z0/Fujitsu-Esprimo-Q958-Hackintosh-OpenCore/README.md

 - Boot into macOS Sequoia/Tahoe
 - WiFi should work now, so should Audio (applies to macOS Tahoe only)

+For more detailed instuctions, check my [Guide](https://github.com/5T33Z0/OCLP4Hackintosh/blob/main/Enable_Features/AirportItllwm_Sequoia.md).

 >[!IMPORTANT]
 >
 > Once root patches are applied, the security seal of the system volume will be broken.
 And once it is broken, the complete macOS version will be downloaded every time an update for macOS is available.
 The workaround would be to revert root patches *before* installing updates and then use LAN to to download and install incremental updates.
 But there's a chance that applying incremental updates will fail.
 In this case, the full installer will be downloaded on the next attempt.

+### Enabling Audio in macOS Tahoe

+&rarr; There are 2 options to enable audio in macOS Tahoe.
+One is to apply Root Patches with OCLP Mod (as explained above) or by using VoodooHDA instead which doesn't require root patching.
+See [Re-enabling Audio in macOS Tahoe beta 2+](https://github.com/5T33Z0/OCLP4Hackintosh/blob/main/Enable_Features/Audio_Tahoe.md) for instructions.

 ### Modify Power Management Settings
 Open Terminal and enter the following commands, to adjust Power Management.
 If you don't want to use Hibernation, use `hibernatemode 3` instead: